HeroicKatora/zosimos/Readme.md

 #### Medium term

+- [x] Functions in the `command` module, stack-based control flow.
+- [x] Generics in the `command` module, monomorphizing when lowering into a `Program`.
 - [ ] Render Masks.
 Unsure if this is a separate type with constructor methods;
   probably.
 Can they be applied to inputs or on some operations?
 Clear in the mutable `High` IR but not for the SSA form that's user facing.
-- [ ] Rename; some memorable named based on a pun for magick, color, image, Lucifer and witches, and parallel processing?
 - [ ] More operators based on a non-statically typed operator infrastructure including binary and unary operators just derived from their shader.

 #### Long term

 - [ ] Non-Linear control flow, scalar runtime values.
-- [ ] Functions in the `command` module, stack-based control flow.
-- [ ] Generics in the `command` module, monomorphizing when lowering into a `Program`.
+- [ ] Support for bounds and capability requirements in function signatures.
+  For instance we should be able to determine, after monomorphizing, what texture dimensions a program requires.
+Note a conflict that explicit annotations could potentially solve: on the one hand the texture size should be hidden from the user.
+Indeed, it is probably far more useful if we had a form of staging buffers / automatically split operations across texture windows as a method of handling outsized textures.
+On the other hand, absence of emulation is very important for performance.
+This behaves a little like CPU features except that required capabilities are non-binary.

 ## Project goals